TeamDev-IP/JxBrowser-Gallery/README.md

 1. JDK 17 is required to build the apps.
 Gradle JVM toolchain is configured to use `Zulu JDK`.
    Both Java version and vendor are declared in `gradle/libs.versions.toml`.
 2. Node.js 20.
-It is used to build WebGL part of Pomodoro example.
+It is used to build WebGL part of Pomodoro app.

 ## JxBrowser license

 To be able to run an application, JxBrowser license should be provided.
 It is possible to begin with a [trial](https://teamdev.com/jxbrowser/#evaluate).

-Once the key is ready, it should be put in `jxbrowser-license/src/main/resources/jxbrowser-license`.
+Once the key is ready, it should be put to `jxbrowser-license/src/main/resources/jxbrowser-license`.
 The file is expected to contain a single line with a key.